dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 Expand out to sharing compute resources to reduce costs and maximize performance.
 Ultimately everything would be born by the members - a purely peer to peer environment.

+## Psychology and AI
+To build a brain is to know it
+To describe what we are building we need new words and studies, so there is an explosion coming in understanding of psychology
+Are there types of intelligence that we do not comprehend ? shaping of intelligence - all the unspoken nuances Framing problem - being able to detect relevance
+Focus - the fact that we can only really focus on one thing at a time and switch between them